victoriamccray/victoriamccray.github.io/projects/tools/openmeasure.md

 ## How to use OpenMeasure

-OpenMeasure can be used in two ways:
+OpenMeasure can be used in multiple ways:

 ### Learn with Research Journeys
 Work through real datasets step by step to see how validation decisions arise across the research workflow.